 Admission to the MS in Mental Health Counseling program is competitive.
 Applications for this program are accepted only for fall semester entry.
 Applications will close for this program on March 1.
 Applications will be received and reviewed until the cohort is filled.
-To ensure consideration for the program it is recommended that students apply between January and March.
+To ensure consideration for the program it is recommended that students apply between January and March 1.

 SUNY Old Westbury’s Master of Science degree program in Mental Health Counseling is designed to prepare professional counselors to practice in a variety of settings, including independent practice, community agencies, managed behavioral health care organizations, integrated delivery systems, hospitals, employee assistance programs and substance abuse treatment centers.

 Old Westbury’s “licensure qualifying” program prepares its students to sit for the exam for licensure in New York State as a Mental Health Counselor.

 Mental health counselors are highly skilled professionals who provide a full range of services including:

 - Treatment planning and utilization review

 - Baccalaureate degree in Psychology or other relevant field from a regionally accredited institution.
 Minimum grade point average of 3.0 for all undergraduate and graduate work, with at least a 3.0 average in psychology courses, or strong evidence of recent academic achievement.
 Applicants holding graduate degrees in a related field will be evaluated using their graduate grade point average, which must be a minimum of 3.0.

 - Successful completion of 15 credits of undergraduate coursework in Psychology is required.
 Credits in General Psychology, Statistics, Experimental Methods or Research Methods in Social Science, Abnormal Psychology and Personality Theory are recommended.